Last Updated 6/15/2021

 Issue: The NAIC model law development process helps provide uniformity while balancing the needs of insurers operating in multiple jurisdictions with the unique nature of state judicial, legislative and regulatory frameworks.
-While the value of a state-based regulatory system from a consumer protection perspective is the ability to tailor state laws and regulations to meet the needs of resident consumers, there is recognition that there are some areas where uniformity and consistency across state borders is beneficial to all.
-It is primarily through the states’ adoption of NAIC model laws and regulations that the legal framework for insurance regulation has been largely harmonized throughout all of the states.
+From a consumer protection perspective, the value of a state-based regulatory system is the ability to tailor state laws and regulations to meet the needs of resident consumers.
+However, there is recognition that there are some areas where uniformity and consistency across state borders is beneficial to all.
+It is primarily through the states’ adoption of NAIC model laws and regulations that the legal framework for insurance regulation has been largely harmonized throughout all the states.

 Once the NAIC members have adopted a model law, it becomes a priority of the NAIC.
 The goal is to encourage legislatures or regulatory bodies to adopt the model law, with as few changes as possible, in a majority of states within three years after its adoption by the NAIC members.

-When issues arise where a proposed model law does not meet the two-pronged test, a group can proceed to develop a guideline to address the regulatory issue.
+When issues arise where a proposed model law does not meet the two-step test, a group can proceed to develop a guideline to address the regulatory issue.
 The issue must be consistent with the formal charges to the group.
 Guidelines are not considered to be equivalent to model laws of the NAIC.
-They are considered regulatory best practices.
+Rather, they are considered regulatory best practices.

 Model laws and guidelines are an important part of the national system of state-based insurance regulation.
 The model laws, when coupled with the NAIC Accreditation process, address areas where uniformity and consistency across state borders is beneficial to all.

 Status: The seven NAIC Standing Committees and their subordinated Task Forces and Working Groups handle the work to develop and approve model laws.
 However, the NAIC/State Government Liaison Committee is set up to discuss in detail any issues of common interest to state insurance regulators and state officials.